 Fact: For veterinarians pursuing specialist qualifications in animal welfare, this programme is partly based on the theoretical syllabus required for the European and US qualifications.

 Fact: The academics involved in this programme possess specialised skills and knowledge in each of the realms of animal welfare science, animal ethics and animal law.
 Strengths include significant experience in examining and critiquing contemporary social uses of animals, through both academic and popular media, and in working within both Non-Governmental Organisations and professional realms such as veterinary and legal practice, to advance animal welfare within wider society.

 Learning and Teaching

 Modules are taught using online core notes with additional readings, videos and lecture notes provided.
-Students may participate in online seminars, and are guided in the creation of communication media such as academic and popular publications, Powerpoint and poster presentations, and online blogs.
-Tutorials and other support is offered by highly qualified, enthusiastic and internationally renowned scholars in the field.
+Students may participate in online seminars and are guided in the creation of communication media such as academic and popular publications, Powerpoint and poster presentations, and online blogs.
+Tutorials and other support are offered by highly qualified, enthusiastic and internationally renowned scholars in the field.

 Graduates may enter careers within animal advocacy, welfare and conservation organisations; zoos, sanctuaries and other organisations requiring knowledge of animal management and welfare; governmental departments working on animal issues; assurance, inspection and enforcement agencies; and commercial organisations seeking to implement and monitor the animal welfare standards of their agricultural suppliers.